“House Arrest” Review

-- The well-curated, classic rock soundtrack fits right in with the theme of blue-collar mundanity.
-The opening garbage truck vignette rocks to The Pretenders’ “Space Invader,” while Tony passes out to Boston’s “More Than a Feeling.”
+- The well-curated classic rock soundtrack fits right in with the theme of blue-collar mundanity.
+The opening garbage truck vignette rocks out to The Pretenders’ “Space Invader.”
+Later on, Tony passes out to Boston’s “More Than a Feeling.”
 Other strong selections include Bob Dylan’s “Gotta Serve Somebody” and the aforementioned “You Can’t Put Your Arms Around a Memory,” the latter being one of the greatest punk rock songs of the ‘70s.

 - Melfi’s drinking adds a darkly comic undertone if we consider that she might be drunk during all her therapy sessions with Tony.
 She begins one session by casually asking him “So, what’s up?”

 - Melfi’s son Jason, last seen in “The Legend of Tennessee Moltisanti,” has grown into an even bigger smart-aleck asshole than he was before.
 For one, he’s now studying deconstructive theory at Bard and, even worse, he totally bails on his mother during her argument at the restaurant.

 - “House Arrest” was written by Terence Winter and directed by Tim Van Patten.